Pace Of Play Guidelines

 How We Manage Pace Of Play

 Playing at a better pace is not about hurrying up or rushing around the course.
 It is simply about being more efficient with your valuable time, as well as everyone else’s.
 Saving 10 seconds per shot can improve your overall time by 15 minutes.
-Here are some helpful tips for improving pace of play:
+This time would be enough to learn on how to create casino account with the useful guide from our partners.
+And here are some helpful tips for improving pace of play:

 Confirm your tee time in advance and make it a point to arrive at the tee early with your golf equipment in order, ready to play.
 Remember essentials like extra balls, tees, gloves and appropriate clothing for the day’s weather conditions.

 Choose the Appropriate Tees

 Play from a set of tees that is comfortable for you – one where you are more likely to hit lofted irons into greens instead of hybrids or fairway woods.
 It is acceptable for players in the same group to play from different tees.

 Try Alternate Forms of Play to Speed Up Your Round

 Match play, Stableford, best-ball and other formats are easy and fun alternatives to individual stroke play because not every player has to hole out on every hole.
 There are multiple resources online and in print to learn about the many different golf formats.
 Try one out.